hmfaysal/hmfaysal-omega-theme/_posts/2018-12-23-Data-Driven-Execution-Environments.md

 groups and users to.
 However, I find it unsatisfying to have completely arbitrary patterns of configuration, and wanted to develop a more unbiased approach.

-The key question is :
+The key question now is :

 > How many groups do we need and how many users should be put into them, respectively?